felix-lang/felix/doc/refman/parsing.rst

 and the grammar is not changed, the AST can be loaded from the cache.
 Therefore Felix usually only parse the files you're actively working on.
 Felix is specifically designed so that files can be parsed independently of eaach other to minnimise parsing time.
+The cached files AST files end in extension `.par`.

 The parser used is Dypgen, and the Scheme used is OCS Scheme.
 Dypgen is a GLR+ parser.
 The automaton has an LALR1 kernel